andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 This a funny diagram that really speaks to the line of work we do.
 We weigh tons of factors writing code.

+While developing this lesson plan, the intent was to build the first implementation as fast as possible.
+And so, `first-exercise` came to be.
+It was the first of all the implementations built for this lesson and served as the template for the other 2 implementations.

+If someone said they needed this exact feature as fast as humanly possible, our perspective starts to shift into which of the 3 solutions we've covered was the best.

 ### Closing